xavier630/ocean-liners-factorio/README.md

 Make fish shootable <br>
 Faster Ironclad cannon shots <br>
 Add a dock which is of type pump to start with - has to be placed by the ocean <br>

+Installation <br>
+Download as a zip and make sure to save it as 'OceanLiner_1.4.0' Put the zip in your mods folder! <br>
+For me it's it's %appdata% -> .roaming/factorio and on linux it's ~/.factorio I believe.